-If you're looking for the ultimate durability then a diamond is your best choice.
-It is a 10 on the Moh's hardness scale.
+If you're looking for the ultimate durability, a diamond is your best choice.
+It is a 10 on Moh's hardness scale.
 Next in hardness, at a 9, is corundum aka sapphire and ruby.

 Select the cut of gemstone: round is most common; old miner; oval; cushion; emerald; square emerald, radiant, square radiant; Asscher, princess; step cut; baguette, and an endless number of custom cuts.